 Your comfort zone will always increase if you keep making efforts to push the boundaries.
 But start from where you are, and appreciate you have specific traits that make some day-to-day activities more challenging.
-Embrace your sensitivity, and don’t forget to celebrate successes that to you are meaningful.
+Embrace your sensitivity, and don’t forget to celebrate successes that are meaningful to you.

 A big part of energetic work is to find ways that ground you.
 By being highly sensitive, it’s easy to become dizzy by the world’s sights and sounds, and movements.
 Grounding is a way to regain balance, find your center, and introduce inner calm.

-These practices vary, from meditations focusing on the body (such as visualizing roots from the bottom of your feet into the Earth) or activities that help you feel calm and connected.
+These practices vary, from meditations that focus on your own body (such as visualizing roots from the bottom of your feet into the Earth) to activities that help you feel calm and connected.
 Most grounding techniques include focusing on the five senses, to bring yourself back to the present.

 Opening up your intuition and sensing others’ emotions is an enriching journey that can lead to deeper relationships.
 However, there’s a potential setback: blaming people for the way they feel.
 Blame is an unhelpful mechanism.
 It avoids self-accountability and creates a sense of powerlessness.

-Blame occurs in a multitude of ways, but for empaths, there’s an additional flavor — emotional blame.
-And by this, I mean picking up on someone else’s emotion and blaming them for the emotion being present.
+Blame occurs in a multitude of ways.
+However, for empaths, there’s an additional flavor — emotional blame.
+And by this, I mean picking up on someone else’s emotion, and blaming them for the emotion being present.

-This is problematic for a number of reasons, not least that, a lot of the time, people are unaware of their own feelings!
-When overwhelmed by others’ emotions it’s easy to build resentment.
+This is problematic for a number of reasons, not the least of which is that, a lot of the time, people are unaware of their own feelings!
+When overwhelmed by other people’s emotions it’s easy to build resentment.
 But this isn’t an empowered state.
 Instead, relinquish blame by focusing on self-compassion and tonglen, and continue to practice emotional regulation.

 Having grown up highly sensitive, it’s likely you will have established a certain relationship with sensitivity.
 This has to be explored to be understood.
 For example, you might have a narrative that you’ll never be able to feel comfortable in crowds or a belief your sensitivity is a curse.

 The storyline can be distorted or filtered through your own trauma, or relationship to certain emotions.
 For example, let’s say you struggle with anxiety.
 When detecting anxiety in someone, you may feel impatient, and notice storylines such as “why can’t they calm down” or “this person’s anxiety is putting me off balance.”
-You might even begin to try and pinpoint the why for their anxiousness or project frustration.
+You might even begin to try to pinpoint the reason behind their anxiousness or projected frustration.

 The practice is to let go, focus on the feelings and sensations, and become aware of any storylines that appear, without taking them as truth.
 From this place, there is scope to communicate.
 In my relationship, I pick up on my partner’s emotions frequently.
-Rather than make assumptions, I ask if everything is okay, by explaining “I’m sensing x, y, z, but I could be misunderstood.”
+Rather than make assumptions, I ask if everything is OK by explaining, “I’m sensing x, y, z, but I could be misunderstood.”

 You are responsible for everything that manifests in your consciousness.
-The “advanced work” of an empath is to understand that, as soon as you sense someone else’s emotions, they’re your responsibility.
-That doesn’t mean you have to go out of your way to help others every time you absorb emotion.
+The “advanced work” of an empath is to understand that, as soon as you sense someone else’s emotions, they are your responsibility.
+That doesn’t mean you have to go out of your way to help others every time you absorb feelings like an emotional sponge.
 It means that you are ultimately responsible and have a choice of how to react, rather than blaming or rejecting their presence.